Applications are now open for Craft Scotland's flagship maker learning and development programme.

 These dedicated COMPASS places have been created because we know that specific groups of makers are systematically under-supported in the craft sector.

 This strand of work is part of Craft Scotland’s updated Equalities, Diversity and Inclusion Policy and Roadmap, and we will guarantee an interview for any applicant who fits the lived experience above and meets the maker criteria.

 For these dedicated places we can offer a number of fully subsidised places.

 How to apply

-Applicants should apply through our online application form.
+Applicants should apply through the Craft Scotland online application form.

 Before starting your application, please be aware that you will need to submit: